User Guide

 Steps

-Note that you can also declare steps in a template.
+You can also include steps when making a template.

 Attach a file